 Welcome to the x-ray and neutron spectroscopy research web pages.
-Our team, led by Dr Michael L. Baker, specialise in the application of x-rays and neutrons to understand the electronic structure and magnetism of metal ions and complexes.
+Our research interest is based within the area of physical inorganic chemistry with a focus on the study of fundamental electronic structure using x-rays and neutrons.
 Affiliated with the University of Manchester, Department of Chemistry and the University of Manchester at Harwell we profit from collaborations with leading synthetic chemistry groups and national facilities at Harwell to explore novel electronic structure and magnetism of d and f block electron systems.

 20/09/2021: Nathan starts his PhD with Kbeta HERFD beamtime at I20-scanning

 05/09/2021: MChem Ryan heads to Grenoble to attend the X-Ray and Neutron Science – International Student Summer Programme.

 13/09/2021: Rasmus conducts INS measurements using the upgraded IN4-Panther spectrometer at the ILL

 02/09/2021: Mike wins the FSE student award for Excellence in Research Supervision.
 Tim is nominated in the Most Outstanding Graduate Teaching Assistant category.